shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

         - Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
         - Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII).
+    - **Amazon Elastic Transcoder** :
+        - allows you to easily convert media files stored in Amazon S3 into multiple formats.
+        - It provides transcoding optimizations like resolution and bitrate adjustment to support playback on different devices.
+        - Fully managed and secure pay for what you use.

+### Links for more info
+   1. Architecting for the cloud:  https://d1.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf (Archived)
+   2. Whitepapers related to well-architected framework are mentioned here:  https://aws.amazon.com/blogs/aws/aws-well-architected-framework-updated-white-papers-tools-and-best-practices/
+   3. Disaster recovery whitepaper:  https://d1.awsstatic.com/whitepapers/aws-disaster-recovery.pdf (Archived)
+   4. AWS now recommends a well-architected framework whitepaper:  https://d1.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf